Procedural Generation of 3D Maps with Snappable Meshes: Case Studies

 \section{Case Studies}

 In this section several case studies are investigated with the purpose of highlighting the potential of the snappable meshes PCG technique, as well as its limitations.
-In Subsection~\ref{sec:casestudy:trinity} we first examine how the proposed method was used to generate the maps for the \textit{Trinity} third-person shooter game, enabling the desired gameplay style and replayability.
-An analysis of the different parameters and generation methods is performed in Subsection~\ref{sec:casestudy:illustrative}, where a number of illustrative examples are explored.
-Finally, in Subsection~\ref{sec:casestudy:validation}, these same examples are dissected from a validation perspective.
+In Subsection~\ref{sec:casestudy:benchmarks} we start by analyzing how the different parameters and selection methods influence the maps generated with the \textit{Benchmark} scene, focusing on eight illustrative examples.
+These same examples are then dissected from a benchmarking perspective, both in terms of generation and validation time, as well as concerning the quality of the proposed validation metrics.
+In Subsection~\ref{sec:casestudy:altpieces}, with the goal of further exploring the generative capabilities of the snappable meshes technique, we evaluate four maps generated with the \textit{Artistic} scene, since it provides a set of building blocks which is completely different than those available in the \textit{Benchmark} scene.
+Finally, in Subsection~\ref{sec:casestudy:trinity}, we examine how the proposed method was used to generate the maps for the \textit{Trinity} third-person shooter game, enabling the desired gameplay style and replayability.